Soldermag

 This is a mixed editorial + buying guide: we’ll do the “which one should I buy” part, but we’ll also talk about the failure modes that make people swear off an entire brand after one bad week.

-SolderMag Take: the best 2TB SSD is the one that stays fast when it’s bored
+SolderMag Take: the best 2TB NVMe SSDs stay fast even when idle

 Benchmarks are a sprint.
 Your computer is a marathon.